codeandpixel/react-native-brother-printers/README.md

 React Native Brother Printers is a react-native module that will allow you to interact with the brother printers with iOS.

+This package has been forked from the original [react-native-brother-printers](https://github.com/Avery246813579/react-native-brother-printers) package, has been updated to work with the latest version of react-native, the latest version of the brother sdk, and expo.

+We've also added a few extra features, such as the ability to print PDFs, and the ability to discover and use bluetooth printers.

 ## Getting started

 `$ npm install @codeandpixel/react-native-brother-printers --save`